galperins4/core2_tbw/README.md

 pm2 logs /"(tbw|pay|pool)"/
 ```
 ---

 <br>

 ### C/ Overwrite An Existing Installation/Clean Start
 Assuming you opted to wipe the existing installation when the install script asks, it will already care for the following.
-Just restore your config afterwards (make sure start block is correct to avoid double payment for previous blocks), and move on to [initialization](#2-initialize)
+Just; restore your config afterwards (make sure start block is correct to avoid double payment for previous blocks), and move on to [initialization](#2-initialize)

 - ~~Stop all pm2 TBW processes (`pm2 stop tbw pay pool`)~~
 - ~~Delete all pm2 TBW process (`pm2 delete tbw pay pool`)~~